BrightChamps Logo

 Professor Greenline Explaining Math Concepts

 Many nations use the international number system to represent numbers.
-The number system was evolved to simplify counting and representing large numbers.
+The number system evolved to simplify counting and representing large numbers.
 There are two types of numeral systems: the International Number System and the Indian Number System.
 The international numeric system is widely used, while India uses the Indian number system.
 To have a better understanding of the international number system, let’s study more about it and work through some examples.

 Professor Greenline from BrightChamps